SujeethJinesh/ME344/summer_2025/README.md

 This localhost address is what we'll be using to query our model.

+### Downloading Embedding Model

+We'll be using a special embedding model for our vector database.
+In order for us to get that model we need to pull it from ollama.
+Run the command `ollama pull nomic-embed-text`.

+### Starting our Vector Database

+We'll want to create our vector database and have it run locally so we can store our documents there.
+To do this, start it in a new terminal with `chroma run --host localhost --port 8000 --path ./chroma`

 ## Implementing RAG

 ### Creating a SLURM script